GT3CH1/woodenpuzzle-cpp/README.md

 ### A brute force algorithm to solve a 10x6 wooden puzzle

-This program is a brute-force algorithm to solve a 10x6 puzzle that contains numerous pieces.
+This program is a brute-force algorithm to solve a 10x6 puzzle that contains numerous available_pieces.
 Each piece is a different shape, but is limited to a dimension no bigger than 5x5.

-The puzzle is solved once all holes or gaps on the board are filled with pieces.
-A piece cannot go over the boundary of the board, and no two pieces can overlap.
+The puzzle is solved once all holes or gaps on the board are filled with available_pieces.
+A piece cannot go over the boundary of the board, and no two available_pieces can overlap.

 ---